Celine2703/Dictionary/README.md

 Create and navigate in your own dictionary by using trees and backtracking.

-To compile the program enter : make
+To compile the program :

+    make

 An executable file dictionary has been created, you can run it by entering :

     ./dictionary

 NB : you don't need to put any arguments after.